a-barbera/Dicey-Data/README.md

 ![flowchart](flowchart_a.jpg)

 3. After properly storing this database, we then accessed it for further inspection.
 We chose to do an initial exploratory data analysis to visualize the data, looking for correlations and intiial insights into user trends, particularly the time of day they would place their orders.
+Several views were created from the initial table.
+These views were designed to aid in the use of our eventual machine learning models.
+Because of the size of the dataset, having SQL "do the work" of the data transformation was thought to be the best practice.

 4. Now that our data was clean, stored, and we felt we had a strong understanding of how we could best utilize it, we discussed a machine learning model.
 We decided to use an unsupervised machine learning model called k-means clustering, as it can be particularly useful when there is no specific outcome variable one is trying to predict.
 We chose to use it because we only have a set of features we wanted to use to find collections of customer observations that share similar characteristics.
 To help further fine-tune our model, we also incorporated principal component analysis to further clarify our classifications, using that information to respec and hone our k-means clustering even further.